-We don’t have Wi-Fi on the farm but we can occasionally share our hot-spot when you need it.
-Or you can buy a SIM card and some data for few dollars in town (we recommend SMART or SEATEL).
+We don’t have Wi-Fi on the farm (a great opportunity for you to do a digital detox!) but we can occasionally share our hot-spot if you need it.

 We don’t ask any money from our volunteers because we want all kinds of travelers to be able to joins us.
 But since our project doesn’t have any source of income yet, we decided to put a donation box so that people who want to help us further have an opportunity to do so.
 The money will be used to buy tools or supplies that we need for the different activities.